For a review of the film click here

 BRAND : Are you not legitimising my emotions?
-Who do you think you are, coming on to this mission and trying to abuse me like this.
+Who do you think you are?
 I think if we all just listen to our hearts we will find the way to save the world.
 A single solitary tear rolls silently away from Brand’s large doe-like eyes.
 Kittens.

 COOP : Christ.
 Jesus fucking Mary mother of Joseph, how in the name of Jove did you manage to get on this mission Brand?
 Oh that’s right, daddy got you the job.
 Well, let’s ask The Black Guy what he thinks about this – I’m sorry, what was your name again?

 THE BLACK GUY : I …. can’t remember.
 But kittens would improve this situation Coop.

 COOP : What about MATHS, PHYSICS, LOGIC!!!

 THE BLACK GUY : Don’t you know it’s mathematically impossible to win an argument with logic against a feminist raised by creationists?

 BRAND : Don’t you throw equations and shit at me again Coop, you think you’re so much smarter than me don’t you!